Janet Currie: Career

-Currie co-directs the Program on Children and Families at the National Bureau of Economic Research.
+Janet Currie joined Yale University's Department of Economics in 2025 as the David Swensen Professor of Economics and is a member of the Cowles Foundation for Research in Economics.

+In 2024, Currie served as president of the American Economic Association.
+That same year she was named as a Clarivate Citation Laureate, which is often cited as an indication of a future Nobel prize.

+Currie was awarded the prestigious Klaus J. Jacobs Research Prize in 2023.
+The prize is considered the single most prestigious international award for child development.
+She previously received the NOMIS Foundation's Distinguished Scientist Award, 2019.

+Currie served as the Chair of the Department of Economics at Princeton from 2014–2018, where she was the Henry Putnam Professor of Economics and Public Affairs.
+She also served as the first female Chair of the Department of Economics at Columbia University from 2006–2009.
+At Princeton, she co-directed the Center for Health and Wellbeing from 2011-2025.
+Before Columbia, she taught at the University of California, Los Angeles and at the Massachusetts Institute of Technology.

 She is past president of the Society of Labor Economists, the Eastern Economics Association, the Western Economics Association, the American Society of Health Economics, and previously served as vice-president of the American Economic Association.
 Currie has served as a member of the Advisory Committee on Labor and Income Statistics for Statistics Canada and as a consultant for the National Health Interview Survey and the National Longitudinal Surveys.
 She has served on advisory boards of the National Children's Study, the Committee on National Statistics, the National Academy of Science, the Environmental Defense Fund, and Blue Health Intelligence, the American Academy of Political and Social Science, the board of governors of Hackensack Meridian School of Medicine, and the Opportunity and Inclusive Growth Institute at Federal Reserve Bank of Minneapolis.
 She was appointed by the New Jersey state legislature to the board of the New Jersey Integrated Population Health Data Project.

 She served on the Board of Reviewing Editors for Science magazine from 2014–2018, and as the editor of the Journal of Economic Literature from 2010–2013.
 She has held various editorial roles for numerous economic peer-reviewed journals, including the Quarterly Journal of Economics, the Journal of Health Economics, the Journal of Economic Perspectives, the Journal of Population Economics, the American Economic Journal: Applied Economics, and the Journal of Public Economics.